alanmitchell/bmon/docs/source/setting-up-sensors-to-post-to-bmon.rst

 ``Ttank`` reading.
 Since no ``a`` is appended to ``Tdhw``, its timestamp will be the publish time with no adjustment.
 The ``a=300`` part of the message is where the adjustment in seconds is set.
-The adjustment should be an integer value of seconds.
+The adjustment should be an integer value in seconds.

 This feature is particularly useful when the Particle board is averaging a number of readings over a set interval, and the average value is being